Roseselsa Ceramics MK2

 Conclusion

-A year on from the Ceramics X, RoseSelsa has done what a good follow-up should: kept what worked, addressed what didn’t, and resisted any temptation to inflate the price along the way.
+A year on from the Ceramics X, Roseselsa has done what a good follow-up should: kept what worked, addressed what didn’t, and resisted any temptation to inflate the price along the way.
 The Ceramics MK2 is a better-tuned, better-featured, and more technically accomplished TWS than its predecessor in every meaningful way — and at $32.99 it asks very little in return.